hawrash/memory-game/README.md

 4.Check for win:If matchedCards.length equals total cards:Show win message

 5.Reset game:Clear board Shuffle cards againReset all variables Recreate and render cards

+## future enhancements
+Timer & Score System – Track how fast the player wins and count the number of moves.

+Difficulty Levels – Add Easy, Medium, and Hard modes with different grid sizes.

+Two-Player Mode – Let two players take turns and compete for the best score.